Gauraviitkgp/GramNet/README.md

 # GramNet
+{
+Code Debreifing:
+Start with scanning your adhaar QR with final.php or enter it manually.
+After the initial sumbission it would add your UID into existing database, Now it would be redirected to a new page where you confirm your mobile number and plan.
+Submission would add the Plan to the existing database.
+On the 3rd link you'll be guided towards a payment gateway address where you can confirm the submission.
+Based upon your location Latitudde longitude for furthur data manipulation would be updated in the library
+}

       Gram-Net

 Digitalising Villages

 PS?
-•	To solve internet connectivity issues in rural areas
+To solve internet connectivity issues in rural areas

 Steps:
 1. Describe the PS